boostercloud/booster/docs/README.md

 To subscribe to a specific read model, we need to use a "subscription" operation, and it must be _sent through the **websocketURL**_ using the ["GraphQL over WebSocket" protocol](#the-graphql-over-websocket-protocol).

-Doing this process manually is a bit cumbersome.
-You will probably never need to do this, as GraphQL clients like [Apollo](#using-apollo-client) abstract this process away.
+Doing this process manually is a bit cumbersome. _You will probably never need to do this_, as GraphQL clients like [Apollo](#using-apollo-client) abstract this process away.
 However, we will explain how to do it for learning purposes.

 Before sending any subscription, you need to _connect_ to the WebSocket to open the two-way communication channel.
 This connection is done differently depending on the client/library you use to manage web sockets.
 In this section, we will show examples